 Artisanal mendiant discs

-Small pools of dark chocolate are studded with dried fruits and nuts, celebrating the marriage of textures in a single bite.
+Small pools of dark chocolate are studded with dried fruits and nuts, celebrating the marriage of textures in a single coffee-break bite.

-Mastering essential culinary techniques
+Mastering recipes and culinary techniques

 The art of precision tempering